jamulussoftware/jamulus/src/res/homepage/manual.md

 ### Enable Small Network Buffers

-If enabled, the support for very small network audio packets is activated.
-Very small network packets are only actually used if the sound card buffer delay is smaller than 128 samples.
+Allows support for very small network audio packets.
+These are only used if the sound card buffer delay is smaller than 128 samples.
 The smaller the network buffers, the lower the audio latency.
 But at the same time the network load increases and the probability of audio dropouts also increases.